nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 ## Importing assets (optional)

-If you want to import assets such as the NHS logo, favicons and SVG icons, you might wish to copy the files into your project folders from the `node_modules/nhsuk-frontend/dist/nhsuk/assets/` directory.
+If you want to import assets such as the NHS logo, favicons and SVG icons, copy the files into your project folders from the `node_modules/nhsuk-frontend/dist/nhsuk/assets/` directory.

 ```html
 <link rel="shortcut icon" href="/assets/favicon.ico" type="image/x-icon">